deepshwang/vegs/README.md

 ## Training

 ### 0. Fine-tune Stable-Diffusion model with LoRA.
-To train Stable-Diffusion model with LoRA, run the following command.
+We use <a href="https://github.com/huggingface/diffusers">diffusers</a> to train Stable-Diffusion with LoRA.
+To train, run the following command.

 ```
 bash bash_scripts/lora_train_kitti360.sh ${GPU_NUM}